wcyn/dev-levels/README.md

 # Dev Levels
-A simple Knowledge Based System built with CLIPS that gets the level of a developer given two pieces of informations about them
+A simple Knowledge Based System built with CLIPS that gets the level of a developer given two pieces of information about them

 ## How to run this program